keithh9704/SEP10-CYOA-Stuck-in-a-video-game/school/go-to-school.md

-### You go to school and you find the classes that are randomly assign to you too diffcult.
+### You go to school and you find the classes that are randomly assign to you are too diffcult.
 What should you do

 [Word hard in school](praise-by-dad.md)